Skip to navigation Skip to content

 • The entity will continue to be assessed while the entity remains in existence

-• Update the entity record with any changes to the income or assets of the entity as a result of the sale of the business
+• Update the entity record with any changes to the income or assets of the entity because of the sale of the business

 • Update the entity record with any extra distributions or dividends paid by the entity